 Urban sound designer Dr Jordan Lacey wants to work with city sounds to enhance our urban life.
 But how do you creatively reshape noise to build social connections and spark imaginations?

-A Vice-Chancellor’s Postdoctoral Fellow in the School of Architecture and Design, Lacey is a guest lecturer in the groundbreaking Master of Design Innovation and Technology.
+A Vice-Chancellor’s Postdoctoral Fellow in the School of Design, Lacey is a guest lecturer in the groundbreaking Master of Design Innovation and Technology.

 He believes we need to change our relationship with urban noise - and he’s been researching just how to do it.